 Here’s the link: http://www.artfinder.com/ArtistSallyE

-You’ll find only artwork here and even prints, but that’s it.
+You’ll find only artwork here and even prints and sculpture, but that’s it.
 No jewelry, no crafts, just art.

 I have around 30 abstract SallyE paintings here so far.
 The reaction from the community has been very excellent.
 I have more favorites of those paintings than any of them on Etsy.
 Of course, after browsing and joining ArtFinder, you can comment, favorite, follow or buy a painting.
 And, again, you can stop any emails that result from your joining their membership.